Applying for Universal Credit

 - childcare provider, if you have one - for example, their registration number and contact details

-- bank account - like your sort code and account number
+- bank account - like your sort code, the last 4 digits of your account number and how much money is in each account

 If you don’t have a bank account